-This is a great pattern, and one of the few times that I’ve made the garment twice.
-Not only that, I remade it within months of making the first!
+This is a great pattern, and one of the few times that I’ve ever made the garment twice.
+Not only that, I remade it within months of making the first one!

 I’ve been wanting jackets, particularly for spring and fall.
 It’s that time of year when the temperatures can’t decide whether they’re warm or cool, and so your attire has to be flexible.
 But it can’t be a suit, since they’re not worn that often anymore; something on the sharp side of business casual.
 And, I’ve also been wanting to experiment with linen.
 This is a great jacket pattern for both purposes.

 I’ve loved the look of this jacket from when the pattern came out.
 I was interested in wearing it open, not closed – it looked terribly boxy and preppy in the line drawing.
 The camisole was cute, but impossible to hide bra straps, so not feasible for me.